-Program memory is organized into 128 pages that are each 64K in length.
+Program memory in the 5409A is organized into 128 pages that are each 64K in length.

 The value of the XPC register defines the page selection.
 This register is memory-mapped into data space to address 001Eh.
 At a hardware reset, the XPC is initialized to 0.